Cantaria/X3Code.Utilities/X3Code.Utilities/X3Code.Repository/ReadMe.md

 > protected DbSet<TEntity> Entities { get; }
 > ```

-4. Add your Repositories to the DI-Container
-5. Register your Entities to the Db-Context

 ## Prerequisites
 - .NET 9.0 or later
 - Entity Framework Core